 The Samurai Jeans Co.
 Guide To Washing Raw Jeans

-Heddels exists for one purpose: To gather the best information about raw denim all in one easy to use place.
+Heddels exists for one purpose: To gather the best information about long lasting goods like raw denim in one easy to use place.
 Stated simply, we aim to keep you from having to spend hours combing through forums’ less-than-amazing search results

 and spare you the the wrath of their users for the information you need about raw denim.

 Today, we hope to save you from the agonizing pain of deciphering awful Google Translate results to get information off of Japanese sites.
-The following is Heddels’s translation of the washing guide on Samurai Jeans Co.’s official site.
+The following is our translation of the washing guide on Samurai Jeans Co.’s official site.
 (You can also check out our complete guide to washing raw denim jeans and pick up a bottle of our Denim Wash.)

 Samurai Jeans Co. – Washing Advice